trantd/TTNet/README.md

 For more detailed instructions and API documentation, refer to the official documentation

 ## Examples
-Check out the examples directory in the repository for various usage examples and demonstrations of TTNet on different tasks.
+Check out the dataset below for various usage examples and demonstrations of TTNet on different tasks.

 ## Contributing
 Contributions to TTNet are welcome!
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request.
 See the contribution guidelines for more information.